Excalibur-0613/Excalibur-0613.github.io/_pages/about.md

 This isn’t just theory—I’ve built and tested these systems to demonstrate real-world potential.
 I'm eager to contribute to projects and teams pushing the boundaries of what robotic interaction can achieve.
 ## **Explore More**

 To get a deeper look at my work, visit the "Projects" tab for detailed write-ups of both individual and group efforts.
-You can also access related source code under "Repositories," and get a full overview of my experience in the "CV" section.
 My social links and contact information is accessible through the buttons below as well as in the CV section.

 Thank you for visiting.
-I’m always open to new opportunities, collaborations, or just thoughtful conversation about the future of robotics.
+I’m always open to new opportunities, collaborations, or thoughtful conversation about the future of robotics.
 Let’s connect!